kshitizgupta/InterviewPreparation/src/main/java/javaInterview/singleton/SingletonClassInJava.md

 block of code.

 ###### Why not use String for mutex?
-String is not a very good candidate to be used with synchronized keyword because they are stored in string pool and we don’t want to lock a string that might be getting used by another piece of code
+String is not a very good candidate to be used with synchronized keyword because they are stored in com.string pool and we don’t want to lock a com.string that might be getting used by another piece of code

 ###### Why not use synchronized on the method itself?
 That would slower the performance even after the instance is initialized.
 Only on thread at a given time will be able to